sstorm78/checkout/README.md

 **Checkout.Services** is the service layer with:

- - **PaymentProcessingService** Functional layer where all business logic is happening.
-In our case communication with an instance of a bank service, which could be an external API.
+ - **PaymentProcessingService** Functional layer where we use process the request and forward it to our bank for actual payment.
+It uses an API Client for fictional bank called WestBank.

 **Checkout.Services.Tests** a set of tests for the service.

+**WESTBANK** directory

-**Checkout.Bank** is a bank simulator.
+**WestBank.Api** is a bank simulator API.
 It demonstrates some logic to fail or accept payments based on the card number.

+**WestBank.Models** a library of shared models

+**WestBank.Services** Functional layer where we mimic payment flows.
+For the test purposes with any card number that starts with 5, the API will return "insuficient funds" response.

  - **PaymentCardValidator** is a validator class that validates the card details.
+ - **Rules** for the pupose of the original test where any transaction with amount equal or greater than £5000 must success with a warning.
+I've created a simple collection of rules that can be extended and for the test has a rule that checks the transaction amount.
+The rules can return a collection of warning messages that we can pass along with the payment response.

 **Checkout.Bank.Data** a simple Data layer for the test purposes, emulates a database where we store the payment details.